UsmanovMahmudkhan/Iot-doc/README.md

 <div align="center">

-**Made with ❤️ for the visually impaired community**
+**Made with dedication for the visually impaired community**

-⭐ Star this repo if you find it helpful!
+Star this repo if you find it helpful!

 </div>